krateoplatformops/azuredevops-provider-kog-chart/docs/migration_guide.md

     krateo.io/connector-verbose: "true"           # Optional: to enable verbose logging krateo.io/deletion-policy: orphan             # Optional: to ensure the external resource is not deleted when the resource is deleted
 spec:
-  authenticationRefs:
+  configurationRef:                               # Reference to a GitRepositoryConfiguration CR that contains the authentication information.
-    basicAuthRef: azure-devops-basic-auth         # Reference to a CR containing the basic authentication information.
+    name: my-gitrepository-config
-  api-version: "7.2-preview.2"                    # Version of the API to use
+    namespace: default

   organization: "krateo-kog"                      # Name of the Azure DevOps organization
   projectId: "project-1-classic"                  # ID or name of the project